mrnvm8/DeviceSystem/README.md

 dotnet ef database update --this will create the database

-on this Github the is a project to create a User Login just by running dotnet run command but first
+on this Github the is a project to create a User Login just by running the dotnet run command but first

 Download this DeviceSystemInitializer project.
 --The are a few changes you need to make.